 Practical use: Make your e-commerce business website sharp and up-to-date to gain more credibility and make people stay.
 Potential visitors may very well convert into buyers and contribute to your revenue.

 These are just several examples of psychological biases that are implied in e-commerce.
 Progressively more biases are being discovered with the development of brain study technologies.

 How Convertize Applies Neuromarketing Principles in Practice

 We at Convertize have helped e-commerce businesses improve their conversion rate for almost a decade now.
-We implement all kinds of persuasion tactics and neuromarketing principles, including consumers cognitive biases, to improve out clients’ conversion rates.
+We implement all kinds of persuasion tactics and neuromarketing principles, including consumers’ cognitive biases, to improve out clients’ conversion rates.
 Furthermore, customers using our AB testing and Persuasive Notifications platform have access to a library of 250 tactics: these are practical, actionable tips based on our neuromarketing expertise.

 Application of basic and advanced psychological principles becomes a must for e-commerce websites unless they want to drown in the massive waves of other new pre-existing online shops.

 Neuromarketing studies how the human mind works and the results of these studies help to persuade people.
 Please keep in mind, that respectable businesses should never blatantly manipulate potential customers and website visitors.
 However, reasonable use of cognitive biases can improve conversion rates, make businesses grow and increase revenue.

 Smart Persuasion starts here!

 Convertize.io offers Behavioral Messaging, Personalisation, A/B Testing & Optimization for eCommerce, Travel and Saas websites